erlscripten/erlscripten/README.md

 ![](images/demo_bench.gif)

-As you can see, a vast majority of the modules are transpiled successfully.
 Aside from casual QuickCheck tests we re-use the existing tests from Erlang stdlib and run them on the PureScript side.
-The problematic libraries that cause Erlscripten to struggle usually rely on not-yet-implemented builtins, NIFs and more advanced features of Erlang Run-Time System.
+The problematic libraries that cause Erlscripten to struggle usually rely on not-yet-implemented builtins, NIFs and more advanced features of the Erlang Run-Time System.

 As a practical example you may want to check out the transpiled [compiler of the Sophia smart contract